bhermanmit/ans_cd/source/authors/podium_auth_86.rst

 Liu, Ruirui - Podiums
 ---------------------

-* :download:`Ruirui Liu, Oregon State University.
+* `Ruirui Liu, Oregon State University.
 Study on Sampling and Measurement of 210Po in the Waste Stream of Coal-fired Power Plant.
-Radiation Protection & Shielding <../docs/246.pdf>`
+Radiation Protection & Shielding <../_static/docs/246.pdf>`_